typesupply/opentype-cookbook/website/content/acknowledgements.md

 Thanks to [Frederik Berlean](http://typemytype.com) for many things, especially his [Pygments lexer for the .fea syntax](https://github.com/typemytype/OpenTypeFeatureLexer).

-Finally, thanks to [Ken Barber](http://typeandlettering.com) for designing typefaces that needed feature behavior that had never existed before.
+Thanks to [Mr. Ken Barber](http://typeandlettering.com) for designing typefaces that needed bizarre feature behavior that had never existed before.

+Finally, thanks to my students for being so curious that it made me finally get around to writing this document.

 # Licenses, Copyrights and Credits